GitSnake/AngularJS/README.md

 # AngularJS
-Projects I've Worked On in Angularjs
-This repo will showcase my apps created with Angular.
-Being part of a group of repos that make up my coding portfolio.
+Projects made with Angular; this repo will showcase programs made specifically in Angular as a group of repos that make up my coding portfolio.